TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 30/Job 30.26.md

 ---

-When I looked for good, then evil came; And when I waited for light, there came darkness.
+When I looked for good, then evil came; When I waited for light, there came darkness.